ChengtaiCao/DAMO/README.md

 # Dataset
 ## BDD-OIA
-BDD-OIA, a subset of [BDD100K: A Diverse Driving Dataset for Heterogeneous Multitask Learning], contains 22,924 video frames, each annotated with 4 action decisions and 21 human-defined explanations.
+BDD-OIA, a subset of [BDD100K: A Diverse Driving Dataset for Heterogeneous Multi-task Learning], contains 22,924 video frames, each annotated with 4 action decisions and 21 human-defined explanations.
 Head to [Explainable Object-induced Action Decision for Autonomous Vehicles] to download the dataset.
 Following [Explainable Object-induced Action Decision for Autonomous Vehicles], only the final frame of each video clip is used, leading to a training set of 16,082 images, a validation set of 2,270 images, and a test set of 4,572 images.
 ## PSI
 PSI includes 11,902 keyframes, each annotated with 3 actions and explanations provided in natural language.
 Head to [PSI: A Pedestrian Behavior Dataset for Socially Intelligent Autonomous Car] to download the dataset.
 Following [Attention-Based Interrelation Modeling for Explainable Automated Driving], all samples are split into training, validation, and test sets with a ratio of 7/1/2.